airbnb/lottie-ios/Sources/Private/EmbeddedLibraries/EpoxyCore/README.md

  4. Namespace any types that conflict with other existing types.
     For example, the EpoxyCore `Entry` type conflicts with the ZipFoundation `Entry` type, so the EpoxyCore type has been renamed to `EpoxyEntry`.

+ 5. Delete `EpoxySwiftUIHostingController.swift` and `EpoxySwiftUIHostingView.swift`, which are not used by Lottie, and emit deprecation warnings when building for visionOS.